Dr Maurizio Cinquegrani

 Also view these in the Kent Academic Repository

-In 2016/2017 I convened Film Histories and Documentary Cinema.
+In 2018/2019 I convened Film Histories, Documentary Cinema and Cinema and National Identity.
 I always aim to provide the opportunity for both undergraduate and postgraduate students to take an active part in research-led learning.
 In my courses students are exposed to the ideas of a diverse range of scholars, learn to carry out their own research and experience enquiry-based learning.
 Students are invited to take ownership of their scholarly work and, while they gain more independence, they are supported by a research-active lecturer whose real-life research experience informs the content of the course.

 back to top